kesiev/rewtro/manual/rewtrocartridge.md

 }
 ```

-Now our _Hello, World!_ cartridge has a fancy printed cover:
+Printing this our _Hello, World!_ game on a [QR-Cart](datastorage.md) you'll get this _fancy cover_:

 <div align="center" style="margin:60px 0">
     <p><img src="images/helloworld-cart.png"></p>
 </div>

-You can download your cartridge SVG version from the SDK home hitting the _printer_ icon under your game JSON file name.
-If you want to spare some ink you can change the printing layout from a combo box on the top of the SDK home.
+You can download your cartridge SVG version from the SDK home by selecting the data storage you want from the printer combo box on the top of the screen and hitting the _printer_ icon under your game JSON file name.

+If you want to learn more about Rewtro data storages have a look at [this chapter](datastorage.md).

 ## Data blocks